5 Experiencing Your Future

 Big names can look good on your CV, but they are not the only way to make your CV stand out.

-5.3.4 Smaller name experience
+5.3.4 Smaller Name Experience

 Any experience will help your CV stand out.
 Smaller name employers have the advantage that they tend to be less picky than big household names so it is often easier to get a foot in the door.
 It might not be what you see yourself doing in the longer term, but the experience and opportunities you gain working in a small company can be invaluable.

 To use a footballing analogy, let’s imagine you dream of playing for the world’s greatest football team: Manchester United.
 Unfortunately, the talent scouts at United don’t return any of your calls or emails about vacancies for younger players and its incredibly hard to get a chance to speak to them in person.
 However, if you prove yourself at a smaller club, that would be a start.
-This is how most professional footballers start, such as Marcus Rashford shown in figure 5.6.
+This is how most professional footballers start, such as Marcus Rashford shown in figure 5.8.
 What works in football can also work in employment too.
 You might even decide that big clubs are over-rated and you prefer playing for smaller clubs anyway or a smaller employer could be your stepping stone to bigger things.
 Of course, you want to be ambitious and find what is best for you but ignoring opportunities with smaller employers will severely restrict your options.
 At the very least, small name experience will get some evidence on your CV and start to buid your professional network.

-When Marcus Rashford isn’t playing for the world’s greatest football team, he also plays for the England national football team too.
+When Marcus Rashford isn’t playing for the world’s greatest football team, he has also played for the England national football team too.
 Although he’s a superstar now, Rashford started out at a much smaller, lesser known club: Fletcher Moss Rangers in Didsbury.
 Like Rashford, the best way to kick-start your career might be with a smaller employer rather than a big famous household name.
 CC BY-SA portrait of Rashford playing football at the 2018 FIFA World Cup in Russia on Wikimedia Commons w.wiki/6SzW by Oleg Bkhambri adapted using the Wikipedia app

-Figure 5.6: When Marcus Rashford isn’t playing for the world’s greatest football team, he also plays for the England national football team too.
+Figure 5.8: When Marcus Rashford isn’t playing for the world’s greatest football team, he has also played for the England national football team too.
 Although he’s a superstar now, Rashford started out at a much smaller, lesser known club: Fletcher Moss Rangers in Didsbury.
 Like Rashford, the best way to kick-start your career might be with a smaller employer rather than a big famous household name.
 CC BY-SA portrait of Rashford playing football at the 2018 FIFA World Cup in Russia on Wikimedia Commons w.wiki/6SzW by Oleg Bkhambri adapted using the Wikipedia app

-A significant proportion of former Computer Science students I know that work in Big Tech or “blue chip” companies did so after working for a much smaller employer first, see for example Raluca’s story in chapter 34 and (by analogy) Leah’s story in figure 5.7.
+A significant proportion of former Computer Science students I know that work in Big Tech or “blue chip” companies did so after working for a much smaller employer first, see for example Raluca’s story in chapter 39 and (by analogy) Leah’s story in figure 5.9.

 Starting a new job is a bit like joining a football team.
 You’ve probably never heard of Rushden & Diamonds F.C. where Lioness Leah Williamson started her career.
 Like Leah, the best place to start your career might be with a smaller employer (or “club”) that none of your friends or family will have heard of.
 CC BY-SA portrait of Leah Williamson by Ryanasman1 on Wikimedia Commons w.wiki/6aKd adapted using the Wikipedia app

-Figure 5.7: Starting a new job is a bit like joining a football team.
+Figure 5.9: Starting a new job is a bit like joining a football team.
 You’ve probably never heard of Rushden & Diamonds F.C. where Lioness Leah Williamson started her career.
 Like Leah, the best place to start your career might be with a smaller employer (or “club”) that none of your friends or family will have heard of.
 CC BY-SA portrait of Leah Williamson by Ryanasman1 on Wikimedia Commons w.wiki/6aKd adapted using the Wikipedia app

-5.3.5 Open source experience
+5.3.5 Open Source Experience

 1. Raise a new issue via the project’s issue tracker, such as github issues (Octocat 2020)